 The most widely accepted psychoacoustical explanation for Consonance is Helmholtz's theory that Consonance is the direct result of overlapping harmonics.
 But this is only a half-explanation.
 It doesn't get to the core of what's really happening.
 What Helmholtz misses is the fact that whenever 2 separate harmonic series overlap with each other, they necessarily create a larger kind of meta series through their union:

 It is by virtue of this "meta" series that the tones unify.
-The source of consonance is not in the two actual tones, but in the Tone-like sound which is created by their union.
-So, it is not that the tones are "consonant with each other," as such; rather, by their union, they become ONE TONE!
+The source of consonance is not in the two actual tones, but in the overarching Tone-like sound which is created by their union.

 So, Consonance is not a matter of number, but of semblance.
 A sound may not be a pure tone, but it might be similar enough to a tone to at least rouse our Tone-seeking ear - to make it turn its head and go "huh? wuh?"
-Just as when a cloud resembles a human face, even in the slightest way, it naturally draws the focus of the eye, achieving distinction against the formless sea of clouds surrounging it, in a similiar way does a sound which even slightly resembles a tone draw the focus of the ear, achieving distinction, in this case, against a formless sea of noises.
+Just as a cloud which resembles a human face will naturally draw the eye, achieving distinction against the formless sea of clouds surrounging it, so too does a sound which resembles a tone naturally draw the ear, achieving distinction against a formless sea of noises.
 Chords and intervals can be Consonant on this very basis.
 The extent of any sound's consonance can be determined simply by comparing it to a pure tone.
 The more closely a sound resembles the Tone, the more Consonant it is; the more a sound deviates from the sound of the Tone, the more dissonant it is.

 Tonality, then, is not something peculiar to Western Harmony, but a principle which is common to all styles of Harmony.
 Wherever one finds a Tradition of Harmony, whether it is Islamo-Indian Raga, American Jazz, or any of the thousands of locally-bound folk musics lying scattered across the globe, one will always find some elaboration upon the Tone.
 All sound-structure is Tonal, and the properties inherent to this structure are something which every composer must deal with, just as every architect must deal with the laws of gravity.
 This is a fact not consciously realized but instinctually felt by every composer, every tuner, and every performing musician.
 Everyone who has ever contributed to the progression of their own musical culture has, without realizing it, felt the pull of the Tone upon his ear.
 The sense for Tone-like sound, hammered into his psyche by millions of years of evolution, unconsiously influences every musical decision he makes, driving him to create scales, chords, progression, melodies, and songs which ground themselves in the firm structure of the Tone.
 For the moment he strays too greatly from this structure, he invokes Noise, and, with it, the grey and banal feeling of acoustical homogeneity.